sporksmith/walking-onions-wip/specs/04-reconstructing-endives.md

            Truncate pos to n_bytes.

-           Add (m, b_idx, pos) to the list R.
+           Add (pos, b_idx) to the list R.

     Return INDEX_FROM_RING_KEYS(R).

 ### Building a SNIPLocation

-After all the indices in an IndexGroups, they are combined into a series of SNIPLocation objects.
+After computing all the indices in an IndexGroups, relays combine them into a series of SNIPLocation objects.
 Each SNIPLocation should MUST contain all the IndexId => IndexRange entries that point to a given ENDIVERouterData, for the IndexIds listed in an IndexGroup.

     Algorithm: Build a list of SNIPLocation from a set of routing indices.